mgreiler/se-unlocked/Transcripts/EP_57_Bekah_Weigel.md

 ---
-title: Transcript Beka Weigel Kickstarting a Developer Community
+title: Transcript Bekah Weigel Kickstarting a Developer Community
 ---

 [00:00:00] **Michaela:** Hello, and welcome to the software engineering unlocked podcast.
 I'm your host, Dr. Michaela.
-And today I have the pleasure to talk to Becca Hawrot Weigel, a web developer and creator of the virtual coffee developer community.
+And today I have the pleasure to talk to Bekah Hawrot Weigel, a web developer and creator of the virtual coffee developer community.

 But before I start, let me tell you about an amazing startup that is sponsoring